argoproj/argo-cd/docs/user-guide/sync-waves.md

 It repeats this process until all phases and waves are in in-sync and healthy.

 Because an application can have resources that are unhealthy in the first wave, it may be that the app can never get to healthy.

-## How Do I Know If An App In Doing A Sync With Waves?

-TODO